turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 ### Lecture

 We all have fond memories of the Pivot and want nothing else than go back to week 1 in module 3 and build out another admin interface.
 In this lesson we will work with a Pivot project from the 1412 cohort.
-We are going to write a loadscript and seed our adatabse with about 500k records and work with New Relic to optimize performance.
+We are going to use a loadscript and seed our adatabse with about 500k records and work with New Relic to optimize performance.

 If you haven't done so already, create a [New Relic](http://newrelic.com/) account.